 Paulo Maza is a member of the International Arbitration group at White & Case, based in Mexico City.
 He focuses his practice on the areas of international commercial arbitration, investment arbitration and commercial litigation.
 He has relevant experience in arbitrations related to energy, construction and investment disputes between parties of diverse nationalities, both as counsel and as Secretary of arbitral tribunals.
 In addition, his practice involves judicial procedures in aid of arbitration, advice in mediation and negotiation of disputes prior to arbitration and elaboration of legal reports for potential disputes.
 He is also involved in several pro-bono projects concerning Public International Law matters, recently participating as counsel to the victims in a case before the Inter-American Court of Human Rights.

-Paulo is also Head Lecturer of International Arbitration at Universidad Panamericana campus Bonaterra and invited professor at several universities.
+Paulo is also professor of International Arbitration at Universidad Panamericana campus Bonaterra and invited professor at several universities.

 Most recent representative procedures include:

-- Investment arbitration with respect to certain tax measures in Central America.
+- ICSID arbitration regarding tax measures in Central America, representing the investors;

-Adjunct professor in the ICC International Commercial Arbitration Diplomat, Universidad Anáhuac de Querétaro, 2018.
+Invited professor in the ICC International Commercial Arbitration Diplomat, Universidad Anáhuac (2018).

 Invited professor of Public International Law, Universidad Panamericana campus Bonaterra.
 (2019).

 Invited professor to the Commercial Arbitration Diplomat, Universidad Autónoma de San Luis Potosí (2021).